Robert Walker Irwin

 In March 1883, Irwin was appointed Special Commissioner for Japanese immigration and was entrusted to continue immigration negotiations with Japan.
 To help Irwin, another native Hawaiian, Colonel Curtis Piehi Iaukea, was sent to Japan in April 1884 as envoy extraordinary and minister plenipotentiary.
-Iaukea met with Irwin, Foreign Minister Inoue, and even the emperor.
+Iaukea met with Irwin, Foreign Minister Inouye, and even the emperor.
 He stated Hawaiʻi's proposed terms and conditions for immigration.
-Although Inoue declined to conclude an immigration treaty at this time, he told Iaukea that Japan would not block any immigration to Hawaiʻi.
+Although Inouye declined to conclude an immigration treaty at this time, he told Iaukea that Japan would not block any immigration to Hawaiʻi.
 This tacit approval finally put Hawaiʻi's Japanese immigration plans in motion.

 It so happened that Japan was facing a major economic recession due to the Satsuma Rebellion in 1877 and crop failures and discontent among farmers in Japan.
 Giving them the option of going to Hawaii might relieve some of the domestic stress.

 On Jan.
 27, 1885, the first group of 943 Japanese immigrants under the Kanyaku Imin program ("Kan" means government [官], "yaku" means contract [約], and "Imin" is immigration [移民]) departed Yokohama and arrived Honolulu on Feb.
 8, 1885 aboard the Pacific Mail Steamship City of Tokio.
 They were 676 men, 159 women, and 108 children who had free passage, expenses paid by the Hawaiian government.
 Their monthly wage was $9 for the men, and $6 for the women.
 They would also receive a food allowance, free housing, and free medical care.
 They were to work 10 hours a day and 26 days per month.
 It was a three-year contract with the Hawaiian government.